brownLlama/project-infrastructure/custom-pip-package/README.md

 # Custom Python Package

-This Python package is part of the datadice and gaming-academy project and provides custom functionality tailored for it which is standardized.
+This Python package is part of the datadice and PROJECT_NAME and provides custom functionality tailored for it which is standardized.

 ## Installation